FStarLang/FStar/doc/book/part4/part4_div.rst

 .. note::

-   The logical core of F* includes the ghost effect, so it is also kept separate from the ``Dv`` effect.
+   The logical core of F* also includes the ghost effect.
+We can think of the partial order for the effects we have seen so far as: ``Tot
+   < GTot < Dv``.